Asking for asylum | Title 42 | Expedited removal | Credible fear interview | Find help |

 Asylum is a form of protection that allows you to stay in the USA if you have been persecuted or fear persecution in your home country because of your race, religion, nationality, membership in a particular social group, or political opinion.

-Is it legal to seek asylum at the U.S.-Mexico border?
+It is legal to seek asylum at the U.S. Mexico border

-Yes, it is legal to seek asylum at the border.
-International and U.S. law gives everyone the right to request asylum in the United States and at the U.S.-Mexico border.
+International and U.S. law gives everyone the right to request asylum in the USA and at the U.S. Mexico border.
+It is your legal right even though policies like Title 42 and MPP have made it harder.

 Learn more about how to apply for asylum.